luciidlou/book-keeper/README.md

 ## Features
 - Users can add or remove books to and from their personal library.
-- Users can track their reading progress by organizing their books onto three different shelves.
+- Users can track their reading progress by organizing their books onto three different shelves, and rating them on a five-star scale.
 - Users can take notes on any of the books in their library.
 - Users can follow other users in order to share their reading progress with one another.